Mycophenolic Acid Coupons & Savings Card – Discount Prices from $8.35

 Mycophenolic acid is not commonly associated with weight gain as a side effect.
 However, individuals may experience different reactions to medications, and any unexpected changes in weight should be discussed with a healthcare provider.

-Mycophenolate is not classified as a chemotherapy drug.
-It is an immunosuppressant medication primarily used to prevent organ rejection in transplant patients and to treat certain autoimmune conditions.
+Mycophenolic acid is not a steroid.
+It is an immunosuppressant medication often used to prevent organ rejection in transplant patients.